mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Hope I'm not interrupting anything", called Ramne, opening a door to the stowage deck.

   His voice struck fear in the woman's heart, and she ran back toward the satchel to hide.
-Melna stood her ground in front of her.
+Melna stood her ground between them.

   "You look familiar", he said as he got sight of Melna, "Have I run into you before?"